opdev1004/cubo/README.md

 # Cubo

-This is open source 3D game project abouts robots fighting in arena.
+This is open source 3D game project about robots fighting in arena.

 [Click for playing web version!](https://opdev1004.github.io/cubo/)